7 Systems of Linear Equations

 Theorem 7.8 If A \in M_{n \times n}(\mathbb{F}) can be reduced to row echelon form using only row replacement operations (no row interchanges), then A has an LU decomposition.

-If row interchanges are required, we obtain a PLU decomposition: PA = LU where P is a permutation matrix (a product of row interchange elementary matrices).
-Permutation matrices are in \mathrm{GL}_n(\mathbb{F}) and represent reordering of rows.
+If row interchanges are required, we obtain a PLU decomposition: PA = LU where P is a permutation matrix.
+Every matrix has a PLU decomposition.

 7.10.1 LDU Decomposition